iGemTau2020/Staubility_Enhancer/feature_generation/general_features/readme.md

 4. Min value of distances
 5. Mean mRNA levels of each gene and its connected genes

-inputs - HiC.mat (too big, contact us and we will sent it to you), updated_new_features_table.csv (too big, contact us and we will sent it to you)
+inputs - HiC.mat , hic_data.csv

 output - HiC.csv